tanyaS121/Covid19DataAnalysis/README.md

 # Covid19 Data Analysis
-Covid19 tracker using python
+Covid19 data analysis using python
-Covid19 tracker using python Analysed data to see if there is any relationship between the spread of the virus among people and their lifestyles by classifying datasets.
+Covid19 data analysis to see if there is any relationship between the spread of the virus among people and their lifestyles by classifying datasets.

 Importing the datasets